 As digital preservation is not a problem that can be solved alone, this comparison identifies potential collaboration opportunities around specific file formats.

 The group brings together members who are interested in evolving this resource and discussing file format issues with peers.
-We meet once a month, and you are welcome to join us.
+We meet once a quarter, and you are welcome to join us.

 How to contribute